ankuronk/ankuronk/README.md

 - 👋 Hi, I’m @ankuronk
-- 👀 I'm a IT student.
+- 👀 I'm a IT student. tryng to gain more new skills everyday.
 - 🌱 Done Bachelor of Science in IT (Information Technology)
 - 📫 You can Reach me out at -
 -     https://www.linkedin.com/in/ankuronk6/